statamic/docs/content/collections/docs/computed-values.md

 ### On User Instances

-For example, maybe you wish to return a dynamic `balance` using a 3rd party invoicing API:
+For example, maybe you wish to return a user's `balance` using a 3rd party invoicing API:

 ```php
 use Statamic\Facades\User;